cornelcroi/edge-atlas/posts/observability/analytics.md

 ---
 title: 'Analytics'
-metaDesc: 'Analytics is an important observability component of an edge solution to understand user traffic, and the behavior of the solution.
-For example, developers would like to view how is their traffic volumes are evolving, where users are coming from from, what are the main attack vectors that are targeting the application, how much CloudFront is offloading the origin, etc...'
+metaDesc: 'Analytics is an important observability component of an edge solution to understand user traffic, and the behavior of the solution.'
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview